Work for Us

 What happens at interview?

-Interviews are usually conducted by a panel of up to 3 people who have been involved in the shortlisting process.
+Interviews are usually conducted by a panel of people who have been involved in the shortlisting process.
 We try to use a variety of methods as part of the selection process as well as asking candidates a series of questions based on the person specification.
 These can include:

 - IT tests